yxie054/template-lab-02-unit-integration-testing/README.md

 The function `ADD_EXECUTABLE` tells CMake to create a new exectuable named after the first parameter in that function, in this case `c-echo`.
 We then list all the `.cpp` files which need to be included in that executable.
 In this case we only have the main.cpp, which has a `#include` for the c-echo.h file which makes sure that the c-echo.h file gets included during compilation (this has to do with the way that C++ compilers stitch some files together during compilation, and won't be further covered in this lab).
 I mentioned earlier that CMake is built on top of make, and to be more specific what it does is actually generate really good make files.
 Run the following command from the terminal in order to generate a new make file to compile your program:

 ```
-$ cmake .
+$ cmake3 .
 ```

-This command envokes the cmake build system in the local directory (where our CMakeLists.txt file is located).
+This command envokes the cmake build system in the local directory (where our CMakeLists.txt file is located). **Make sure you use the `cmake3` comamnd and not just `cmake`**.
+Hammer has two version of cmake installed, and if you do not use the `cmake3` command you will get an error.
 This will then generate a Makefile that matches the executable that we asked for in our CMakeLists.txt.
 Go ahead and envoke the Makefile and you should see a nicely designed build percentge which will generate a new `c-echo` executable.

 ```
 $ make